 - Hyper-personalised local search results that differ dramatically between users

-The businesses that’ll thrive are those building genuine, comprehensive digital presences now.
-It’s not about gaming algorithms anymore – it’s about being genuinely helpful and informative.
+The businesses that will do well are those building genuine, comprehensive digital presences now.
+It’s not about gaming algorithms anymore.
+It’s about being genuinely helpful and informative.
 The AI rewards authenticity and depth over optimisation tricks.

 Did you know?
 According to Google Ads Successful approaches, businesses combining strong organic presence with deliberate paid visibility see 3x better performance in AI-mediated search results.

-The technical foundations still matter – fast websites, mobile optimisation, proper schema markup – but they’re table stakes now.
-The differentiation comes from how well you communicate your unique value in ways the AI can understand and convey to potential customers.
+The technical foundations still matter, like fast websites, mobile optimisation, and proper schema markup, but they’re table stakes now.
+The difference comes from how well you communicate your value in ways the AI can understand and pass on to potential customers.

 And honestly?
 This shift might be the best thing to happen to local businesses in years.
 It rewards those who genuinely serve their communities well over those who just optimise well.
 The playing field is leveling in favour of quality over technical manipulation.